Kitware/minerva/vagrant.md

 #### vagrant provision, now with even more tags

 If you already have a provisioned VM, you can set tags through environment variables to reprovision a limited number of steps.
-You can set the tag like
+You can set the tags as a comma separated list like

-    export MINERVA_VAGRANT_ANSIBLE_TAGS='minerva-update'
+    export MINERVA_VAGRANT_ANSIBLE_TAGS='minerva-update,test'

 ##### minerva